 Albert Osel hosts a mid-winter retreat of inner refuge, connecting us to the ever-present Stillness within movement (body), the ever-present Silence behind the "narrative self" (speech), and the ever-present Spaciousness of awareness (mind).

 Escape to the tranquil and nurturing environment of the BRC for a transformative and personal healing experience with Reiki Master, Bernard Chatikobo and explore the benefits of water, food, exercise and breath in talks infused with the live mbira music.
 This unique two-day healing retreat is tailored for individuals to take away seven daily breathing exercises, conscious basking in the ambience of forests as tools for self-healing and a one-on-one energy healing session for improved relaxation and well-being.
-Fill your 'spritual cup' by creating 'spirit cards' to capture the mood and essence of each day.
+Fill your 'spiritual cup' by creating 'spirit cards' to capture the mood and essence of each day.
 Chris Rooke will be offering qigong daily.
 Make every step count when you greet the sunrise and find inner serenity to feel "I AM."

 Chris Rooke began his journey into complementary health in London in the 1980's studying Zen Shiatsu, Macrobiotics, Taichi and Qigong.
 In 1992 he emigrated to South Africa and presently practises Iridology and the Trauma Release Process.
 He also teaches a number of qigong forms in the Upper Highway area such as White Crane, Zhan Zhaung, Chi Lel and Five Yin Organ qigong.